parkermac/LO/extract/tef2/README.md

 ```
 The dimension "p" means a point on the stairstep section. "dd" is the point width [m], and "DZ" [m] is the vertical thickness of each cell.

-Except for testing you have to run this code on the remote computer where the ROMS history files are stored.
+Except when you are testing you have to run this code on the remote computer where the ROMS history files are stored.
 Since you created your sect_df_[gctag].p on your laptop then you have to copy it by hand to the remote machine.

 ---

-`process_sections.py` goes through all the extracted sections and does the salinity binning, saving the output in picked dicts of numpy arrays in the folder `LO_output/extract/[gtagex]/processed_[date range]`.
+`process_sections.py` goes through all the extracted sections and does the salinity binning, saving the output in picked dicts of numpy arrays in the folder

+**(+)/processed_[date range]**

 This is fast enough to run on your laptop, after you have copied the results of `extract_sections.py`.

 Warning: if you look around line 90 you will see that this is hard-coded to use 1000 salinity bins between 0 and 36.